btfcss/system-color-scheme/README.md

 # system-color-scheme

-This package manage system (OS or browser) color scheme.
+This npm package manage system (OS or browser) color scheme.
 Note this is not browser or user color scheme.
 This is **system** color scheme from operating system or browser settings.